TechGiovanni/Microsoft-Azure-Sentinel-Security-Lab/Module 2 - Configuring the Virtual Machine.md

   <img src="https://i.imgur.com/zCxP7qd.png"/>
 </p>

 20. Signup to <a href="https://app.ipgeolocation.io/login">IPGeolocaton.io</a>.
 Get a freee API key.
+This allows for 1000 API calls per day.

 *Note:* this can be done on any computer, The VM or your Personal Computer.